Higherings/AutoSecureLogin/README.md

 `If you edit the template remember to use LF end of lines.`

+`VPC NACL has a limit of 20 rules, thus the MAX number of IPs blocked is set at 15 as default.`

 #### Notes:

 - Function uses the CIDR /24 of the offending IPs